ProvableHQ/sdk/README.md

 aleo run sum 2u32 3u32
 ```

-when the executing is finished, you should see the following output:
+When the execution is finished, you should see the following output:

 ``` bash
 🚀 Executing 'foo.aleo/hello'...